 ▯ is tall.

-If we only had complete clauses, we'd have to repeat ourselves and say something like "ꝡä sheaqsao jí is more true than ꝡä sheaqsao súq".
+If we only had complete clauses, we'd have to repeat ourselves and say something like "ꝡä sheaqsao jí is true to the same extent as ꝡä sheaqsao súq".

 já is a determiner